joanmdas/mdas-api-g2/README.md

 ## Pokemons module
+### Get pokemon details
-Execute "Create Pokemon Details" in the postman application.
+Execute "Get Pokemon Details" in the postman application.

 The response body will contain the pokemon information based on the id provided in the URI.